1. Dangerous creatures

 9. Stay off the ground

 If you are working at a bushcare site, it’s advisable to stay on your feet.
 While it can be tempting to sit down weeding for a while, you are much more vulnerable to prickly thorns and insects who decided to crawl up your pants leg.
+This particularly applies to ticks who mostly access human from the ground.

 10. When you get home